ZhenghuaNTU/zhenghuantu.github.io/_pages/about.md

 # Recent News
+* One paper entitled "SEA++: Multi-Graph-based High-Order Sensor Alignment for Multivariate Time-Series Unsupervised Domain Adaptation" has been accepted by **IEEE Transactions on Pattern Analysis and Machine Intelligence**
 * One paper entitled "TSLANet: Rethinking Transformers for Time Series Representation Learning" has been accepted by **ICML 2024**
 * I am serving as the **Associate Editor-in-Chief** for Elsivier [Neurocomputing](https://www.journals.elsevier.com/neurocomputing).
 * Two papers entitled "Graph Contextual Contrasting for Multivariate Time Series Classification" and "Fully-Connected Spatial-Temporal Graph for Multivariate Time Series Data" has been accepted by **AAAI 2024**